mason-lee-ceng/mason-lee-ceng.github.io/essays/personal.md

 Ultimately, I want to create software that is not just technically solid but also socially impactful.
 Whether by improving existing systems, contributing to open-source projects, or designing new innovations, I hope my work reflects creativity and a drive to make a difference.
 By staying curious, continuously learning, and embracing challenges, I am confident that I can grow into a well-rounded software engineer ready to tackle meaningful problems.

-AI was used to check grammar and help organize thoughts into an essay and create the title and subtitles.
+AI was used to check grammar, help organize thoughts into an essay, and create the title and subtitles.